Spectators flock to Iceland volcano

 But on Thursday, the Department of Civil Protection and Emergency Management said only that young children should not walk up to the eruption site.

-Gases from a volcanic eruption -- especially sulphur dioxide -- can be elevated in the immediate vicinity, may pose a danger to health and even be fatal.
+Gases from a volcanic eruption -- especially sulphur dioxide -- can be elevated in the immediate vicinity, may pose a danger to health and even be fatal.#photo2

 Gas pollution can also be carried by the wind.